TLRKiliann/sveltekit-tutorial/my-app/README.md

 ## Switch among lang

 We cannot build a folder [[lang]] in routes, because it will generate a conflict with routing.
-For that, it's better to build a "marketing" folder to create inside it a [[lang]] folder with a page.
+For that, it's better to build a `marketing` folder to create inside it a [[lang]] folder with a page.
 In +page.svelte we have to precise lang :

 ```